kyma-project/test-infra/docs/prow/production-cluster-configuration.md

 export PROJECT=kyma-project
 ```

-For GKE, execute the following command:
+For GKE, run the following command:

 ```
 gcloud container clusters get-credentials $CLUSTER_NAME --zone=$ZONE --project=$PROJECT
 ```
 3. Export these environment variables, where:
-  - **BUCKET_NAME** is a GCS bucket in the Google Cloud project that is used to store Prow Secrets.
+  - **BUCKET_NAME** is a GCS bucket in the Google Cloud project that stores Prow Secrets.
   - **KEYRING_NAME** is the KMS key ring.
   - **ENCRYPTION_KEY_NAME** is the key name in the key ring that is used for data encryption.